longa2/longa2.github.io/essays/all-about-software-engineering.md

 ---

 ## What is Software Engineering
-Software Engineering is a multitude of various ideas and processes meshed together coherently such that it culminates into a project well-designed and intended for some practical use.
+Software Engineering includes a multitude of various tools and processes meshed together coherently such that it culminates into a project designed and intended for some practical use.

+## Open Source Software Development
+Among the many tools at a software engineer's disposal are open source software.
+Open source software refers to software that has been developed by many people far and wide.
+It is the opposite of proprietary software in which that is developed by a dedicated team.
+One such notable software is GitHub, a place where projects are stored in "repositories" and are often actively being developed on by various people.
+GitHub is well-known - and thus often used - for how well it maintains such projects.